ChandrikaTulsani/stock-market-analytics-powerbi/README.md

 📌 Project Overview

-This project focuses on analyzing historical stock-market data using Microsoft Power BI and DAX.
+This project focuses on analysing historical stock-market data using Microsoft Power BI and DAX.

-The dashboard enables users to explore individual stocks, identify price trends, analyze trading activity and compare the performance of multiple stocks through interactive visualizations.
+The dashboard enables users to explore individual stocks, identify price trends, analyse trading activity and compare the performance of multiple stocks through interactive visualizations.

 ---